dfinity/canfund/README.md

 cargo install `canfund`
 ```

-Or alternatively manually define the dependency in your `dfx.json` file:
+Or alternatively manually define the dependency in your `Cargo.toml` file:

 ```json
 {